Professional Mosquito Elimination Service

 - Aedes albopictus (Asian Tiger Mosquito): Aggressive daytime biter, breeds in natural and artificial containers

 Each species requires different treatment approaches.
-For example, Aedes aegypti mosquitoes are particularly challenging because they've adapted to urban environments and can complete their lifecycle entirely on residential properties.
+For example, Aedes aegypti mosquitoes have adapted to urban environments and can complete their lifecycle entirely on residential properties.

 3. Timing and Application Issues

 Mosquito populations follow predictable patterns based on temperature and rainfall.
-In Texas, we typically see the first significant emergence in late March to early April, with peak populations occurring during the hot, humid months of July and August.
-However, many homeowners wait until they notice a problem before taking action—by then, multiple generations of mosquitoes are already established.
+In Texas, significant emergence typically occurs in late March to early April, with peak populations during the hot, humid months of July and August.
+Many homeowners wait until they notice a problem before taking action—by then, multiple generations are already established.

 How Professional Mosquito Elimination Actually Works